clEsperanto/clesperanto-doc/docs/clesperanto/intro.rst

 clEsperanto is developed as a community effort in the open because we believe in the open source community.
 Contributions like feedback, suggestions, code and testing are very welcome.
-This can be done through github issue, pull requests, or via `image.sc forum <https://forum.image.sc/>`_ using the tag `clesperanto`.
+This can be done through GitHub issues, pull requests, or via `image.sc forum <https://forum.image.sc/>`_ using the tag `clesperanto`.

-The clesperanto project is maintained and lead as a `benevolent dictatorship <http://oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel>`_ by `Stephane Rigaud <https://github.com/strigaud>`_ and `Robert Haase <https://github.com/haesleinhuepf>`_.
+The clesperanto project is maintained and led as a `benevolent dictatorship <http://oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel>`_ by `Stephane Rigaud <https://github.com/strigaud>`_ and `Robert Haase <https://github.com/haesleinhuepf>`_.

-Contribution are very welcome, and do not hesitate to get in touch with us so that we can help you get started, we are happy to help!
+Contributions are very welcome, and do not hesitate to get in touch with us so that we can help you get started—we are happy to help!

 Acknowledgements
 ----------------